IQTLabs/pypi-scan/README.md

 malicious package.
 Of course, not all packages with similar names are malicious, but some might be.

+To determine if a package is a potential typosquatter, pypi-scan checks for "misspelling attacks" by employing
+[Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance),
-To determine if a package is a potential typosquatter, pypi-scan employs [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), which is, roughly speaking, a measure of how many edits are required to transform one string of characters into another.
-The default edit distance is one. pypi-scan also checks for "confusion attacks," e.g. switching the order of words around a dash or underscore.
-Imagine confusing python-nmap with nmap-python.
+which is, roughly speaking, a measure of how many edits are required to transform one string of characters into another.
+The default edit distance is one. pypi-scan also checks for "confusion attacks."
+This includes "order attacks," e.g. switching the order of words around a dash or underscore, and "homophone attacks," packages whose names are spelled quite differently but sound the same phonetically.
+For an example of an order attack, imagine confusing python-nmap with nmap-python.
 Finally, when scanning the most downloaded packages, pypi-scan checks PyPI package metadata to check if there are identical fields between the teal package and the potential typosquatter; any packages with identical fields, which could indicate an attempt to confuse